melikenursener/fall21-melikenursener/index.md

+# melikenursener's Progress Journal
-Welcome to melikenursener’s GitHub Pages.
+## Welcome to melikenursenerâ€™s GitHub Pages.
-This is my Progress Journal website created for the IE 582 course at Bogazici University.
+### This is my Progress Journal website created for the IE 582 course at Bogazici University.